 As Facebook Marketing Partners, we have the strategic expertise to help your business navigate through these updates.
 We remain committed to communicating best practices at both the corporate and local business-level.

-LOCALACT 4.0.17 has been released and includes new features that are now available to all users!
+LOCALACT 4.1.9 has been released and includes new features that are now available to all users!
 Log in to your account to see the latest updates and test out the new features.
-Hourly Performance Graph The Hourly Performance Graph now has its own tab!
-It can be found under Ads > Search.
-Monitoring your campaign’s […]
+New Enrollment Process An all-new process has been rolled out for enrollment in services within the LOCALACT app.
+The update provides a cleaner […]